areeba-muddasar/12-AI-Agents-Collection/README.md

 **Updates**:

-Countdown timer (demo mode can shorten)
+Countdown timer (demo mode can be shortened)

 Students can add their own rescue scripts

-Show best success-rate script
+Show the best success-rate script

 3️⃣ **Daily Streak Agent**